courselabs/kubernetes/labs/persistentvolumes/README.md

 </details><br />

-> i Data in PersistentVolumes has its own lifecycle.
+> ℹ Data in PersistentVolumes has its own lifecycle.
 It survives until the PV is removed.

 ## Lab